-The Range Rover is an expensive car, with prices starting from a smidge over £84,000.
+The Range Rover is an expensive car, with prices starting from around £84,000.
 The all-singing, all-dancing SVAutobiography Dynamic is around £144,000, which puts it firmly in Bentley Bentayga territory.
 But, for those that like to be driven rather than getting behind the wheel themselves, there's the SVAutobiography Long Wheelbase model, priced at an eye-watering £179,715.

 Range Rovers are not cheap cars to insure, given the extensive use of aluminium (which is difficult to repair), the purchase prices and the level of equipment on board - plus the luxurious SUVs are known to be targets for car thieves.
 Insurance groups are therefore at the top of the scale, at group 50.

 With CO2 emissions of 235g/km, the Range Rover SDV6 sits in the highest 37% BiK bracket for company car tax, as do the SDV8 and the two petrol V8 models.

 By contrast, the plug-in hybrid Range Rover P400e sits in the 18% BiK bracket thanks to its substantially reduced CO2 emissions figures.